-Almost all of the communication that is required in the OVERFLOW-D application concerns the exchange of inter-grid boundary data, and is contained in the subroutine, qbc\exchange.
+Almost all of the communication that is required in the OVERFLOW-D application concerns the exchange of inter-grid boundary data, and is contained in the subroutine, qbc_exchange.
 The message passing can be synchronous or asynchronous, but the choice significantly affects the MPI programming model.
-The synchronous communication is performed with blocking MPI send/receive calls, while the asynchronous communication uses nonblocking calls.
+The synchronous communication can be performed with blocking MPI send/receive calls, while the asynchronous communication uses non-blocking calls.